nkemcels/simpleCalorieApp/backend/README.md

 # IMPORTANT!!!
 Before you begin installing dependencies, add a `.env` file to the root directory of the backend. i.e in `backend/.env`.

-Once that is done, add the following environment variables
+Once that is done, add the following environment variables to that `.env` file.

 ```js
 // choose the port you like